Mammut Trion Pro 50 + 7 Review

 The Trion had a rough go.
 It came in last in the weight to volume ratio, by a lot.
 But like most objective scores, that doesn't tell the whole story.
 The Trion has an extra zippered sleeve in the front for quick access to avalanche rescue items, and a zippered back panel which is a favorite feature in snow-optimized packs.

-The pack is designed to keep your gear compact rather than expanding upward or outward, which keeps its usable volume down, but ensures that you don't overpack the backpack and make it carry terribly on your back when skiing or riding downhill.
+The pack is designed to keep your gear compact rather than expanding upward or outward, which keeps its usable volume down but keeps you from overpacking.
 A more appropriate, lateral comparison for weight-to-volume ratio would be similarly sized ski packs from, say, Osprey or Gregory.
 Compared to similar ski-related models, this pack's seemingly heavy 3.75 pounds looks much more reasonable.
-All this is to say, if you're looking for a great ski pack, don't shy away from this pack; it is not a mountaineering generalist, but it might be a good fit if you're looking for a snow-optimized option.
+All this is to say, if you're looking for a great ski pack, don't shy away from this pack.
+It is not a mountaineering generalist, but it might be a good fit if you're looking for a snow-optimized option.

-The Trion took a dive in our opinions in the comfort tests.
+The Trion took a dive in the comfort tests.
 No matter how we packed, fit, and adjusted it, it would pull back on our shoulders.

 The back panel did not sit flush on our back like the models that topped this category.
 We much preferred the flat back panels featured in the Hyperlite Mountain Gear 3400 Ice Pack, and in the award-winning Arc'teryx Alpha FL 45, as well as our other Top Pick, the Patagonia Ascensionist.
 The knobby protrusions on the back panel felt uncomfortable and not necessarily worth the increased breathability and airflow created by the spaces between them—mainly because this is a snow-optimized pack and a sweaty back is often less of a concern in winter-related backpacks.